 If you are vegan and need to be gluten-free as well, there are not many types of bread to choose from.
 Most of the major brands of gluten-free bread contain eggs, so make sure to read the packaging.
 Some smaller local bakeries make gluten-free vegan bread, so it will vary depending on where you live.

-If you're a fan of cheese meals and snacks you have to check out these vegan cheez its, and this super easy vegan mac and cheese!
+If you're a fan of cheese meals and snacks you have to check out this recipe for vegan cheez its, and this super easy vegan mac and cheese!

 📌 Be sure to follow me on Pinterest for new vegan recipes!

-- 1 tsp vegan butter for spreading on the bread for grilling
+- 1 teaspoon vegan butter for spreading on the bread for grilling

 - 2 slices bread of choice

-Turn down the heat until it is just barely bubbling and allow to boil for 5 minutes while stirring frequently.
+- Turn down the heat until it is just barely bubbling and allow it to boil for 5 minutes while stirring frequently.

-Grill over a low heat for about 5 minutes on each side until golden brown and cheese is melted.
+- Grill over low heat for about 5 minutes on each side until golden brown and the cheese is melted.
 Serve immediately.

 - You can also heat the sandwich in the microwave for 20 -30 seconds to melt the cheese before grilling to save time and melt thoroughly.